Radiation Oncology Physics Residency - Program Faculty

 Contact: Carl.Weaver@piedmont.org

-Carl Weaver, M.S, DABR joined Piedmont Healthcare in 2011.
+Carl Weaver, M.S, DABR, joined Piedmont Healthcare in 2011.
 As a staff physicist, Carl is responsible for the clinical prostate brachytherapy physics program at Piedmont Atlanta Hospital.
-He serves as one of the Gamma Knife radiosurgery physicists, and oversees a variety of SRS and SBRT treatments as well as treatment planning for these various treatment methods.
+He serves as one of the Gamma Knife radiosurgery physicists and oversees a variety of SRS and SBRT treatments as well as treatment planning for these various treatment methods.
 He has personally planned hundreds of patient special procedures.

 Carl’s interests in clinical medical physics intersect with his passion for quality and safety.
 This has brought him to an interest in creating enhancements for SBRT motion management at Piedmont Atlanta Hospital.
 Quality improvement in the area of SRS/SBRT is a goal of his.
-He has studied the literature for event reporting and created presentations for the radiation oncology department for how to avoid reproducing the specific errors that have been reported.
+He has studied the literature for event reporting and created presentations for the radiation oncology department on how to avoid reproducing specific errors that have been reported.

 Carl and his family enjoy playing games and hiking together.
-He spends his free time reading, cycling, and studying physics and astronomy for fun.
+He spends his free time reading, cycling and studying physics and astronomy for fun.

 Piedmont App